Unknown Mother-Goose: Legacy

 The song is frequently performed at the Hatsune Miku "Magical Mirai" event, hosted by Crypton Future Media and TOKYO MX.
 Additionally, a version sung by Hatsune Miku was featured at the Coachella Valley Music and Arts Festival, held in Indio, California, United States, from April 12 to 21, 2024.

 On March 8, 2018, the song was added to SEGA Corporation’s rhythm game series CHUNITHM to coincide with the launch of CHUNITHM STAR PLUS.
 Later, on November 24, 2020, a Virtual Singer version of the song was featured in Project SEKAI Colorful Stage! feat.
 Hatsune Miku, another rhythm game developed by SEGA.

 On April 1, 2023, the song reaches 10 million views on Niconico and included in the VOCALOID Hall of Myths.

 On April 26, 2024, Hitorie performed the song on the YouTube channel THE FIRST TAKE.

+On November 30, 2024, singer-songwriter Keina Suda (also known as balloon) covered the song at the MINGLE concert event in Tokyo, where Hitorie was also a performer.
+Introducing the cover, Suda stated, "Since this is a special night, please let me perform a song by Hitorie, whom I respect.
+I've been saved by this song many times."
+He performed his own arrangement of the song, expressing his respect for the band.
+After the performance, Suda expressed a strong desire to collaborate with Hitorie again.

+On December 30, 2024, the Japanese singer Ado performed the song live for the first time at the music festival COUNTDOWN JAPAN 24/25.

+Hitorie performed the song at the Yokohama and Kobe concerts of 10th anniversary celebrations of the Hatsune Miku Symphony, on October 4 and December 27, 2025, respectively.